-The Central Library will officially close on Wednesday, October 15th at 9pm to begin pre-construction for the Central Library renovation.
+The Central Library officially closed on Wednesday, October 15th to begin pre-construction for the Central Library renovation.
 During this time, the following services will be provided to the public:

 - Computer Training Bridge classes and an open computer help lab will be located on the first floor at the Forsyth County Government Center - hours of operation 9 am -5 pm - Monday -Friday.

 - North Carolina Room/Local History Room will offer limited services and resources and will be located on the second floor adjacent to the Register of Deeds offices at the Forsyth County Government Center- hours of operation 8 am - 5 pm -Monday -Friday.

 - Library Administration will be located on the fifth floor at the Forsyth County Government Center- hours of operation 8 am to 5 pm Monday-Friday.

 - Nine branch libraries located throughout Winston-Salem and Forsyth County will continue to serve the public.
 All branch libraries will operate 10 am to 9 pm Monday-Wednesday, 10 am to 6 pm Thursday and Friday and 10 am to 5 pm Saturday.

 - Malloy-Jordan East Winston Heritage Center, Southside, and Reynolda Manor branch libraries will begin Sunday hours (1 pm to 5 pm) starting Sunday, November 2nd.

 - The Children's Department will offer Music & Movement and Storytimes in select downtown locations.
 Additional Teen and Adult programs in the downtown area will announced at a later date on the Library website.

 - Bestsellers, DVDs, and other popular library materials will be distributed to branch library locations.
 Library cardholders will continue to enjoy access to over 4 millions books through the Library’s participation in the NC Cardinal consortium shared collections.